 The external auditors are responsible for independently auditing and reporting on the company's annual financial statements.
-The annual financial statements have been examined by the company's external auditors and their report is presented on pages 5 and 6.
+The annual financial statements have been examined by the company's external auditors and their report is presented on page 4.

-The annual financial statements set out on pages 7 to 16, which have been prepared on the going concern basis, were approved by the board of directors on 26 August 2021 and were signed on its behalf by:
+The annual financial statements set out on pages 7 to 17, which have been prepared on the going concern basis, were approved by the board of directors on 23 August 2022 and were approved and signed by the directors: